Consensys/linea-contracts/docs/operational.md

 ### setRateLimit

-This task can be executed on the ZkEvmV2 or L2MessageService contracts.
+This task can be executed on the LineaRollup or L2MessageService contracts.
 <br />
 <br />
 Parameters that should be filled either in .env or passed as CLI arguments: